MZ1387/HW_Hangman-Game/README.md

 # HW - {Hangman-Game}
-In this assignment, I created a Hangman Game that dynamically updates HTML powered by JavaScript code.
+In this assignment, I created a Hangman style game with a Solar System theme that dynamically updates HTML elements through JavaScript based on user input.

 ## Live Link (GitHub Pages)